Last Updated: February 19th, 2020

-The General Data Protection Regulation (GDPR) comes into force on 25 May 2018.
-The GDPR will automatically become law in all 28 Member States of the European Union and the European Economic Area (EU/EEA).
+The General Data Protection Regulation (GDPR) came into force on 25 May 2018.
+The GDPR automatically became law in all Member States of the European Union and the European Economic Area (EU/EEA).

 The aims of the GDPR are to:

 - Harmonise data privacy laws across the EU;

 - Modernise data privacy laws in the light of technological change;

 - Increase the accountability requirements and obligations for data controllers and data processors; and

 - Ensure better records and evidence of compliance with data protection legislation and more transparency as to how data is used, by whom it is used and for what.

 The GDPR applies to businesses (whether in the EU or not) that are processing the personal data of individuals in the EU including the personal data of GL customers, their end clients and employees.

 What is GlobalLogic doing about the GDPR?

 GlobalLogic processes personal data both as a controller and as a processor and we take our obligations under the GDPR very seriously.
 In order to prepare for GDPR we undertook a programme of activities including in particular: